pubnub/c-sharp/unity/3.5/iOS/README.md

 //#define USE_JSONFX_FOR_UNITY
 #endif
 ```
+- Similarly you need to uncomment the line which says #define USE_MiniJSON and comment the line #define USE_JSONFX_FOR_UNITY in the file PubnubUnityiOS.cs

 #### To run the unit tests, in addition to the above, you need to
 1. Import UnityTestTools package (this is already present in the Pubnub client code under the path PubnubUnity/Assets/UnityTestTools) into your Assets. (https://www.assetstore.unity3d.com/#/content/13802)